Links

 88x31 Button Maker: editor that lets you create a button in the classic 88 by 31 dimensions.

-GifCities: come getchya GIFs!
-Searchable old internet GIF repository created by the Internet Archive.
+GifCities: searchable repository of GIFs from the old internet created by the Internet Archive.

 TextureTown: image tiles suitable for backgrounds.